Policies and Procedures

 School IDs

-All students will receive school IDs.
-Students in grades 6-8 are required to wear their ID throughout the day.
 Students are provided one free temporary ID sticker per nine weeks.
 After the free temporary ID sticker is used, students will need to purchase a new badge ID.
 Please see below for the badge ID replacement costs per STPPS district.

 Replacement cost: